Cenrax/AKS_KVS_ETCD/README.md

 Note : We need to have kubectl installed in the local-machine
 ```
 cd scripts
+kubectl apply -f create_pvc.yaml (using azure file managed service for faster processing we can use the premium services too)
 kubectl apply -f create_deployment.yaml
 kubectl get deployments
 ```